mschmidtkorth/alfred-clickup-msk/README.md

 		- `2020-12-31 14.00` Task is due on 2020-12-31 at 2pm (*note:* Hours, minutes and seconds are separated via `.`, as `:` is used to define the task's description)
 		- `14.00` Task is due today at 2pm (*note:* Hours, minutes and seconds are separated via `.`, as `:` is used to define the task's description)
 	- `!` **Priority** of a task (max.
 1 possible).
 A list of available priorities will be provided and can be filtered by typing e.g. `!1` or `!Urge`.
 If not specified, priority is Normal.
-		- `!1` Task has priority of Urgent
+		- `!1` Task has a priority of Urgent
-		- `!2` Task has priority of High
+		- `!2` Task has a priority of High
-		- `!3` Task has priority of Normal
+		- `!3` Task has a priority of Normal
-		- `!4` Task has priority of Low
+		- `!4` Task has a priority of Low
 	- `+ `**List** a task is assigned to (max.
 1 possible).
 A list of available lists (ha) will be provided and can be filtered by typing e.g. `+myLi`.
 If you do not specify a List, your default will be used.
 Lists are cached for 2 hours.
 - Commands are optional
 - Commands are separated by space